 Jaguar Wild Cat – June 2009: As you might have guessed this article is called, “Jaguar wild cat”, because about 99% of people searching for information about the jaguar, are searching for information about the car.
 Yes, it’s as high as that (measured through keywords).
 It is very telling and says a lot about why the survival in the wild of many wildcats is in a perilous situation.
 Many products and teams are named after the jaguar because we admire the animal.
 Unfortunately, admiration does not always translate to respect as its population is in decline due to human activity.

 This page contains a customised Google map of the Jaguar range that is based as accurately as possible on the IUCN Red List of Threatened Species™ map.
 It is designed to be refined by anyone with the will and the ability to do so!
 If you’d like to try please go to the original, which opens in a new window: Jaguar Range 2009.
-The video above tells you how to use Google My Maps.
 The range on this map is complicated and broken down into a series of ranges that knit together.
 The reason for this is to make it possible to build it and for ease of reference.
 The dark green areas surrounded by a blue line are where the range is fragmented.
 There is also another map further down the page, which is slightly different.
 This is not unusual as it changes and our knowledge of the range is not complete.

 The green area in the map below represents a fragmented jaguar population – red=distribution.